coderefinery/template-workshop-webpage/left_column.md

 support@coderefinery.org

-### Format
+### Course goals and format

+In this course, you will become familiar with tools and best practices for version control in modern research software development.
+The main focus is on using Git for efficiently writing and maintaining research software.
+We don't teach programming, but we teach the tools you need to use programming well.

-Hands-on informal and interactive online two-day event with type-along type of presentations, live coding and demos.
+This is an informal and interactive event with type-along type of presentations, live coding, and demos.
 Short tutorials alternate with practical exercises.

-### Course goals

-The aim of this course is to demonstrate to and familiarize the workshop participants with best practices and tools for version control in modern research software development.
-The main focus is on using Git for efficiently writing and maintaining research software.